Website Manager

 What is Travel Soccer?

-• Teams compete in the Southwest District (greater Fairfield County) of the Connecticut Junior - Soccer Association (CJSA).
+• SCOR Travel teams compete in the Southwest District (greater Fairfield County) of the Connecticut Junior Soccer Association (CJSA).

 • Competitive play representing our club.

-• Player age groups are from U9 (under 9 yrs old) through U19 and are governed by birth year, not school grade.
-Player age is determined as of January 1st of each year.
+• Player age groups are from U9 (under 9 yrs old) through U19 and eligibility is determined by a player's birth year, not school grade.

 • Divisions are organized separately for girls and boys.

-• There are two seasons, Fall beginning play in September, and Spring, beginning play in April.
+• There are two seasons: the Fall season begins in September, and the Spring season begins in April.

 How do I know if my child is ready for travel?

-• Does your child get a lot of enjoyment out of practicing and playing?
+• Does your child get a lot of enjoyment out of practices and games, and seek additional playing opportunities?

 • Does your child possess a strong aptitude for the game?
-Ask your child's House/Recreational coaches.
+Parents are encouraged to ask their child's parent coach and/or weekday professional practice coach for their input as well!

-• Can your child handle disappointments as well as success?
+• Can your child handle disappointment as well as success?

-• Will your child remain attentive to his or her coach and concentrate during an hour and a half practice?
+• Will your child remain attentive to his or her coach and concentrate during an hour and a half practice/game?

-If the answers to the above questions are yes, then you should consider providing the opportunity to play Travel soccer to your child.
+If the answers to the above questions are yes, then you should consider providing your child with the opportunity to play Travel soccer.

 What commitment is involved?

-• U9-U11: Practice twice a week during the season.
+• U9-U11: Practice twice a week during the season, with one Sunday game per week.

 • U12 - U19: Practice three times a week during the season.